-31. Tribunal established
+Tribunal established

-- (1) A tribunal, to be known as the Investigatory Powers Tribunal, is established for the purposes of exercising the jurisdiction conferred by section 32. - (2) Every Senior Judge(f) is a member of the Tribunal. - (3) The Administrator must appoint a member of the Tribunal as its President. - (4) A member of the Tribunal who ceases to be a Senior Judge ceases also to be a member of the Tribunal. - (5) The Administrator may pay to members of the Tribunal such allowances as the Administrator thinks appropriate. - (6) The Administrator may, after consulting the Tribunal, provide the Tribunal with such staff as the Administrator thinks necessary for the proper discharge of its functions. - (7) The Tribunal may authorise a member of staff provided under subsection (6) to obtain any documents or information on the Tribunal's behalf. - (8) Subject to rules made under section 36, the functions of the Tribunal may be exercised from outside the Areas.
+- 31.-(1) A tribunal, to be known as the Investigatory Powers Tribunal, is established for the purposes of exercising the jurisdiction conferred by section 32. - (2) Every Senior Judge(a) is a member of the Tribunal. - (3) The Administrator must appoint a member of the Tribunal as its President. - (4) A member of the Tribunal who ceases to be a Senior Judge ceases also to be a member of the Tribunal - (5) The Administrator may pay to members of the Tribunal such allowances as the Administrator thinks appropriate.